xiepei1/xiepei1/README.md

 - 👯 I am a community leader within my organization, also advocating and training Ansys ACT automation, Python programming, and git & GitHub

-- ⚡ Besides my coding and data science work at Bosch, I am also a landscape photographer, a Japanese speaking beginner, light Nintendo Switch player, and taking care of 2 cats
+- ⚡ Besides my coding and data science work at Bosch, I am also a landscape photographer, a Japanese speaking beginner, light Nintendo Switch player, and taking care of one cat

 ### My Resume